thaumazein/hcp-education-assignment/terraform-getting-started.md

 ## Create infrastructure

-Initialize Terraform with the `terraform init` command, which will install the AWS provider.
+Initialize Terraform with the `terraform init` command, which will install the Docker provider.

 ```shell
 $ terraform init